 - whether the employee can be temporarily replaced or the work absorbed into another area;

 - the extent to which the School/Department’s activities are being affected by the absence;

 - whether any action is required at this stage.

-4.5 At the appropriate time, the Line Manager or Head of School / Directorate will write to the employee to invite them to a meeting to discuss their absence.
+4.5 At the appropriate time, the Line Manager or Head of School / Department will write to the employee to invite them to a meeting to discuss their absence.
 The employee will be advised of his/her rights to representation.
 The meeting will aim to:

 - establish, or review, the length of time the employee is expected to be absent;

 - establish whether or not the University needs to obtain further medical advice in relation to the employee’s condition;